10 Things You Should Know About Using an Oil Boiler

 6. They Require Some Maintenance on Your Part

 If you haven’t caught on by now, we’ll just come out and say it.
-Oil furnaces require some serious maintenance on your part.
+Oil boilers require some serious maintenance on your part.

-And you don’t want to skimp on this maintenance because a poorly maintained oil furnace can cause harm to you and your family.
+And you don’t want to skimp on this maintenance because a poorly maintained oil boiler can cause harm to you and your family.

 Having said this, here’s a short list of maintenance musts: